Vale Royal: Political control

 The first elections to the council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The leaders of the council from 1988 were:

 Composition

 The political composition of the council at its abolition in 2009 was:

 Premises

 Until 1990 the council operated from the various offices it had inherited from its predecessors, being Whitehall in Hartford (from Northwich Rural District Council), the Council House in Northwich (from Northwich Urban District Council), Castle Park House in Frodsham (from Runcorn Rural District Council), and Over Hall in Winsford (from Winsford Urban District Council).
 In 1990 the council consolidated its offices into a new purpose-built headquarters called Wyvern House on The Drumber in Winsford.
 Wyvern House was formally opened by Princess Margaret on 19 July 1991.
 Since the council's abolition in 2009, Wyvern House has been used as one of the offices of its successor, Cheshire West and Chester Council.